hktxt/YOLOv3/README.md

 ### Description

-This repository is as a product when I started learning object detection.
+This repository is a product when I started learning object detection.
 It contains implementation of training and inference code of YOLOv3 in PyTorch.
 It is self-contained on mainstream platform and it supports custom data trianing and multi GPUs as well.
 Credit to Joseph Redmon for [YOLO](https://pjreddie.com/darknet/yolo/) and the paper can be found [here](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
 I am highly inspired by these two repositories:
 * [ultralytics/yolov3](https://github.com/ultralytics/yolov3)
 * [ydixon/yolo_v3](https://github.com/ydixon/yolo_v3)